All Products

 d

-The d permission is invalid in NFSv4 ACL.
-If you have the w and x permissions on a parent directory, you can delete the current directory regardless of whether the d permission is valid on the subdirectory.
+The d permission is not effective.
+A user with wx permissions on the parent directory can delete the current directory, regardless of the d permission on the directory itself.

 D